artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise008.md

 ## Requirements

-1. The function swapNumbers should be defined in the Exercise class.
+1. The function swapNumbers should be defined in the Exercise008 class.
 2. The function swapNumbers should return an array of two integers after swapping.

 Input: Two integers a and b.